flipacholas/Architecture-of-consoles/articles/playstation-2.md

 With these new additions, programmers now have a lot of flexibility to design their graphics engines.
 In fact, there are multiple research papers published which benchmark popular pipeline designs.

+Here are some examples of graphics pipelines set up with different optimisations:

 {{< float_group >}}
 {{< tabs nested="true" float="true" >}}
   {{< tab_figure_img name="Parallel" active="true" src="Parallel.png" alt="Parallel EE pipeline" >}}